General¶

 IOMMI_DEBUG_URL_BUILDER = lambda filename, lineno: f"vscode://file/{filename}:{lineno}:0"

-link will open the ?/debug_tree
+The Tree link will open the ?/debug_tree page mentioned above.

 How do I access a sibling component?¶

-with a form and a custom template, and we want
+Let’s say we have a Page with a form and a custom template, and we want

-to access the form, we can do that via the root
+to access the form, we can do that via the root object:

 class MyPage(Page):